Occaneechi: Language

-The Occaneechi language was a Siouan language, related to the Saponi and Tutelo languages.
+James Mooney wrote the Occaneechi language was a Siouan-Catawban language, related to the Saponi and Tutelo languages.
 It became a commonly used trade language for the region by the early 18th century.
+Robert Beverley Jr. referred to it as "like what Lahontan calls the Algonkine", which scholar David H. Pentland wrote could either be calling it a lingua franca like Ojibwe, or classifying it as an Algonquian language.
+He states its linguistic affiliation cannot be defined, as it has no attestation.

 History

 Precontact

 Archeological studies have found finely chipped projectile points, which provide evidence of thousands of years of habitation, on the former Occoneechee Island, as well as nearby Field's Island, Lewis Island, and Tottero (or Nelson's) Island in the Roanoke River.